 And that’s when I was able to say: yes, I like this.
 I like talking about it.
-I like giggling like a teenager about it.
-I like standing at the bar jawing about it.
-I like the other people who share this with me.
-And that was my real coming out: a coming home to a sense of community I never had, the brotherhood of boys.
+Giggling like a teenager about it.
+I like standing at the bar jawing about it and I like the other people who share this with me.
+And that was my real coming out: coming home to a sense of community I never had, the brotherhood of boys.

-And that sense of Brotherhood is what most gay man have missed all their lives.
-Left out of laddish cliques by the embarassment of fancying all the other members, stuttering and styleless around the handsome young men of their youth, most gay man just need a clique of their own, a space where it’s ok to talk about heartache and hard-ons.
+And that sense of Brotherhood is what most gay men have missed all their lives.
+Left out of laddish cliques by the embarrassment of fancying all the other members, stuttering and styleless around the handsome young men of their youth, most gay men just need a clique of their own, a space where it’s ok to talk about heartache and hard-ons.
 Ok to engage in the sort of sub-erotic banter that glues together groups of straight lads and lasses on their nights out.

 However you make peace with your own sexuality at some point you need to tell those near and dear to you.
 This “official” coming out is famously tricky, but if you’re happy in your own gay skin, then it tends to come out a lot more eloquently.

 Much of the anxiety and uneasiness around coming out is to do with the insecurity of the gay person in the centre of the event.
 If you feel guilty or diseased then those around you will naturally tend to condemn or cure.

 If you’re feeling relatively sorted and self-assured those around you will have to react with acceptance or if they reject you it will be their problem, not yours.

 It took around 2 years for my family to really accept my being gay